Google Spanner: Globally Distributed SQL at Scale

 Learn how Merkle trees enable efficient data synchronization, consistency verification, and conflict detection in distributed databases and blockchain systems.

-Understand how message brokers provide ordering guarantees - from FIFO queues to causal ordering across partitions, and trade-offs in distributed systems.
+Understand how message brokers provide ordering guarantees, from FIFO queues to causal ordering across partitions, and the trade-offs in distributed systems.

 Learn about strong, weak, eventual, and causal consistency models.
-Understand read-your-writes, monotonic reads, and how to choose the right model for your system.
+Understand read-your-writes, monotonic reads, and picking the right model for your system.

 Explore distributed transaction patterns: ACID vs BASE trade-offs, two-phase commit, saga pattern, eventual consistency, and choosing the right model.